kuanb/kuanb.github.io/_posts/2021-02-22-estimating-service-expansion-ac-transit.md

 7) Downloaded lines as “After”
 {% endhighlight %}

 We can model this same sort of methdology with just the raw GTFS and (I think) generate a comparable result.
+I've posted the visual results of this effort on Twitter in response as well (shown below).
+The remainder of this post outlines my version of the stated approach to estimate what the new 15-minute headway map would for a given service provider (in this case, AC Transit) if they were to increase their budget by 40%.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Saw in <a href="https://twitter.com/TransitRidersEB?ref_src=twsrc%5Etfw">@TransitRidersEB</a> meeting recap email they wanted to see what weekday <a href="https://twitter.com/rideact?ref_src=twsrc%5Etfw">@rideact</a> 15-min headway service would look like w/ a 40% budget increase.<br><br>I took a stab at estimating this myself.
+Resulting current and projected images below.<br><br>Methodology: <a href="https://t.co/mEUlVVl8ku">https://t.co/mEUlVVl8ku</a> <a href="https://t.co/ciL3vvK2tn">pic.twitter.com/ciL3vvK2tn</a></p>&mdash; Kuan Butts (@buttsmeister) <a href="https://twitter.com/buttsmeister/status/1364109705610629120?ref_src=twsrc%5Etfw">February 23, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 # My version of the workflow